sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 Mutators that use JavaScript are an efficient alternative to pipe mutators, which fork a process on each invocation.
 JavaScript mutators are evaluated by the [Otto JavaScript VM][19] as JavaScript programs, which enables greater mutator throughput at scale.

-JavaScript mutators do not require you to return any value &mdash; you can either also mutate the events that are passed to the mutator.
+JavaScript mutators do not require you to return any value &mdash; you can mutate the events that are passed to the mutator instead.
 However, if you do return a value with a JavaScript mutator, it must be a string.
 If a JavaScript mutator returns a non-string value (an array, object, integer, or Boolean), an error is recorded in the [Sensu backend log][20].